smoltools/smol-juice/README.md

 ## NAMESPACE

-To access the juice component you must use the namespace called "SmolTools".
+If you want to access the juice component you must use the namespace called "SmolTools".

 ## HOW TO USE